hongshuwS2023/Emergency-Social-Network/README.md

   * Fire up containers using docker-compose --file docker-compose-dev.yml up --build -d db api
   * Ender frontend folder, and run yarn
   * Run yarn dev, then you are good to go
+* Make sure your code can pass the CI